-TPC at River Highlands, Cromwell, Connecticut: Designer Robert J. Ross 1928 with Pete Dye (1982) and Bobby Weed (1989) renovations; Course Type: Resort; Par: 70; Length: 6,841 yards; Water Hazards: 5; Fairways: Bentgrass with poa annua; Rough: Kentucky Bluegrass with Perennial Rye 3.5"; Greens: 5,500 sq.ft average featuring Bentgrass with poa annua; Tournament Stimp: 10.5ft; Course Scoring Average 2012: 69.84 (-0.16), Difficulty Rank 26 of 49 courses.
+TPC at River Highlands, Cromwell, Connecticut: Designer Robert J. Moss 1928 with Pete Dye (1982) and Bobby Weed (1989) renovations; Course Type: Resort; Par: 70; Length: 6,841 yards; Water Hazards: 5; Fairways: Bentgrass with poa annua; Rough: Kentucky Bluegrass with Perennial Rye 4"; Greens: 5,500 sq.ft average featuring Bentgrass with poa annua; Tournament Stimp: 12ft; Course Scoring Average 2012: 69.84 (-0.16), Difficulty Rank 26 of 49 courses.
 2013: 70.25 (+0.25), Difficulty Rank 20 of 43 courses.
 2014: 69.69 (-0.31), Rank 32 of 48 courses: 2015: 69.38 (-0.62), Rank 29 of 52 courses.
 2016: 69.67 (-0.33), Rank of 26 of 50 courses.

 TPC River Highlands Fairway Widths (yards): Below are the fairway widths for TPC River Highlands and how they compare to recent courses that we've seen on Tour:

-Winners: 2015: Bubba Watson (-16); 2014: Kevin Streelman (-15); 2013: Ken Duke (-12); 2012: Marc Leishman (-14); 2011: Freddie Jacobson (-20); 2010: Bubba Watson (-14); 2009: Kenny Perry (-22).
+Winners: 2016: Russell Knox (-14); 2015: Bubba Watson (-16); 2014: Kevin Streelman (-15); 2013: Ken Duke (-12); 2012: Marc Leishman (-14); 2011: Freddie Jacobson (-20); 2010: Bubba Watson (-14); 2009: Kenny Perry (-22).

-Tournament Stats: We've published some key player statistics for this week which are well worth a look.
-Naturally they'll help to shape a view on players who could go well: Current Form | Tournament Form | First Round Leader | Top 20 Finishes.
+Tournament Stats: We've published some key player statistics for this week's event that are well worth a look.
+Naturally they'll help to shape a view on players who could go well this week: Current Form | Tournament Form | First Round Leader | Top 20 Finishes.

-Winners & Prices: 2015: Watson 14/1; 2014: Streelman 150/1; 2013: Duke 150/1; 2012: Leishman 125/1; 2011: Jacobson 45/1; 2010: Watson 40/1; 2009: Perry 20/1.
-For a summary of winners' odds on the PGA Tour for the past 5 years based on the 2016 schedule click here.
+Winners & Prices: 2016: Knox 50/1; 2015: Watson 14/1; 2014: Streelman 150/1; 2013: Duke 150/1; 2012: Leishman 125/1; 2011: Jacobson 45/1; 2010: Watson 40/1;.
+Average: 82/1.

-Tournament Trends & Key Factors: Analysing the final stats of the 6 winners of the Travelers since 2010 gives us a little more insight into the requirements for this test:
+Tournament Trends & Key Factors: Analysing the final stats of the 7 winners of this event since 2010 gives us a little more insight into the requirements for this test: